 A poor first impression can have a lasting effect on Market Penetration.
 Even if you have a product or service that’s guaranteed to generate interest; the way you introduce it into your Target Market will set the stage for your future success.

+Identify The Best Channels For Your Introduction.

-, if you’re targeting consumers, on Social Media Sites like Facebook, Twitter, Pinterest or Instagram, this may be the best venue for your introduction.
+For example, if you’re targeting consumers, on Social Media Sites like Facebook, Twitter, Pinterest or Instagram, this may be the best venue for your introduction.
 If you sell to businesses and professionals; LinkedIn Marketing may be a better option.

 Second, you need to identify which format your introduction will take.
 Depending on what you know about your Audience; you may want to use a video to gain Organic Reach or even Run A P.P.C.
 Campaign.
 Many Companies also use Press Releases or Make Deals with Third-Party Publications; to write articles about their offerings.